skip to Main Content

 8. Product-Specific Permits

-• Food and drugs (NAFDAC approval)
+• Food and drugs require NAFDAC approval

-• Agricultural products (quarantine certification)
+• Agricultural products require quarantine certification

-• Chemicals and industrial goods
+• Chemicals and industrial goods require specialized permits

 9. Import Duty Registration